 Assessment of students in VET courses is competency based.
 This means that evidence of achievement of competency is produced by the student, collected by an assessor and judged against agreed industry standards.
-Assessments are generally practical in nature and reflect the type of tasks that would be required to be performed in the workplace, however written tasks may be used to assess knowledge and understanding of concepts related to the course.
+Assessments include those practical in nature and reflect the type of tasks that would be required to be performed in the workplace and written tasks that assess knowledge and understanding of concepts related to the course.

 Evidence of competence can be collected by the assessor in a variety of ways.
-Like all other HSC courses, some of the evidence collected will be through formal assessment tasks or events such as project work, presentation of portfolios, practical demonstrations, as well as pen and paper tasks.
-Students are deemed either competent or not yet competent following an assessment task.
+Like all other HSC courses, some of the evidence collected will be through formal assessment tasks or events such as project work, presentation of portfolios and practical demonstrations.
+Students are deemed either competent or not competent following an assessment.

 No grades or marks are awarded through competency based assessments.
-The school will provide an assessment schedule for each VET course.
+The school will provide an assessment scope and sequence for each VET course.